 Desmond goes along with it.
 Edlund tells McCoy that he's already filed an appeal.

 Edlund and McCoy argue in front of an appeals court.
 Edlund says, essentially, that the statute required by law is illegal, and Desmond does not have the authority to write a new one.
 McCoy exhorts the court to apply the death penalty in this case.
 The appeals court, after some debate, rules for Edlund — they claim that the death penalty is so important that it requires legislative repair.
-In the audience, Purcell and Garvey both look disappointed.
+In the audience, Robert and Garvey both look disappointed.

 "Because New York doesn't have a Do-It-Yourself death penalty, Mr. Purcell."